 Christine Amber Stangroom

-Since then much of my work has addressed presence in absence, traces, spirit of place, nostalgia and memories.
+Much of my work addresses presence in absence, traces, spirit of place, nostalgia and memories.
 The representation of a person and/or their memories, by an object, a place or a building, is a device I use repeatedly.
-I utilise many different printmaking techniques, the less toxic the better.